pkware/detektExtensions/README.md

 This project contains extensions for the Detekt linter written in Kotlin.
 See [Extending Detekt](https://detekt.github.io/detekt/extensions.html) for more information.

-The following Detekt rule extensions have been written for the Detekt linter:
+## The following Detekt rule extensions have been written for the Detekt linter:
 * EnforceStaticImport-
   * This rule extension looks for methods that should be statically imported and issues a code smell if they are found.
-  * This rule extension requires that the classpath of Detekt be set properly to provide a binding context for the methods that should be statically imported.
+  * The extension requires that the classpath of Detekt be set properly to provide a binding context for the methods that should be statically imported.
      * See [Detekt Type Resolution](https://detekt.github.io/detekt/type-resolution.html) for details
-     * An example of setting the classpath of detekt within `build.gradle.kts` is:
+     * Examples of setting the classpath of detekt within `build.gradle.kts` are:
     ```kotlin
     tasks.withType<Detekt>().configureEach {
         val paths = mutableListOf(
                 project.configurations.getByName("detekt")
             )
         classpath.setFrom(paths)
     }
     ```
+    or
+    ```kotlin
+    tasks.withType<Detekt>().configureEach {
+        dependsOn("detektMain", "detektTest")
+    }
+    ```
-  * This rule can be configured in a `detekt.yml` file under the import set of rules, see [detekt.yml](detekt.yml) for more information
+  * Rule configuration can be done in the `detekt.yml` file under the import set of rules.
+    * See [detekt.yml](detekt.yml) for more information.

-In order to import this extension into your project that is also using detekt do the following:
+## In order to import this extension into your project that is also using detekt do the following:
 * ensure your `settings.gradle.kts` file can pull dependencies from maven central.
 ```kotlin
 dependencyResolutionManagement {